cannonkeys/ck-docs/docs/pcb_basics.md

 	 - One negative, and one positive hole, where LEDs can be soldered in.
 		-	2 holes/contacts are needed for single color LEDs.
-		-	3 holes/contacts are needed for RGB LEDs.

 -   Diodes - Makes sure current flows in the correct direction.